-We have taken a look at all available products and their reviews, including over-the-counter and prescription options to come up with this list of the 10 best flea treatments for cats.
-Keep in mind that it is very important to discuss flea treatment and prevention with your cat’s veterinarian before administering any medication.
+We looked at the available products, including over-the-counter and prescription options, to come up with this reviews list of the 10 best flea treatments for cats.
+Keep in mind that you should discuss flea treatment and prevention with your cat’s veterinarian before administering any medication.

 A Quick Comparison of Our Favorites of 2023